orbitmines/archive/projects/OrbitMines Minimap.md

 *Quests are Items ; You can give a quest to someone else.*
 *Items are Quests ; Your items might be quests to find for others.*

-*Items are Worlds ; We can go inside items and explore there.*
+*Items are Worlds, ..., Inventories ; We can go inside items and explore there.*
 *Items are Minimaps ; We can look inside items to get an perspective, ..., overview of what it is.*
 *Items can be used for crafting, combining, ..., creating.*